avina5hkr/buzzer/README.md

 This is a Django ASGI based buzzer Application for playing games.

 Users can use this buzzer app for playing other games on Screen Sharing.
 Multiple players can join one room.
-The host has the option to add, deduct points, reset the buzzer, kick out a player from room and mail the points to an email id `mail feature has been disabled now due to security concerns`
+The host has the option to add, deduct points, reset the buzzer, kick out a player from room and mail the points to an email id. `mail feature has been disabled now due to security concerns`

 <h4>HOST VIEW : </h4>